General Condition Information

 - Feeding problems

-- Loss of developmental skills (developmental regression)
+- Loss of developmental skills (developmental delay)

 - Lung disease and lung infections